 ECON 8825 Topics in Econometric Theory

 Description: This is a course in asymptotic theory for econometric estimation and inference, with emphasis on nonlinear, cross section models.
 Topics include forms of convergence, consistency and limiting distribution theory, maximum likelihood, linear and nonlinear least squares, generalized method of moments, extremum estimators, nonparametric kernel estimators, and semiparametric estimators.

 Description: This course will study the micro-economic development literature, with an emphasis on empirical applications in the areas of health, education, fertility, gender, family, children, marriage, and intra-household allocation of resources.

-Description: This course studies imperfect competition among firms, with an emphasis on empirical work.
+Description: In this course, we study imperfect competition among firms, emphasizing empirical work.
 We learn how to implement empirical methods commonly used in Industrial Organization (IO), and how to read, and ultimately write, papers in empirical IO.
-Topics covered include demand estimation, auctions, price discrimination, bundling, asymmetric information and adverse selection, vertical control and contractual arrangements, and others as time allows.
-Each topic will be organized around recent empirical work.
-Throughout, we will consider the importance of identification in empirical studies.
+Topics covered include demand estimation, entry, auctions, bundling, vertical control and contractual arrangements, retailing and inventories, U.S. merger policy, health markets, and others as time allows.
+Each topic is organized around recent empirical work.
+Throughout, we consider the importance of identification in empirical studies.